reseval/reseval/README.md

 `pip install reseval`

 Next, [download Node.js](https://nodejs.org/en/).
-You can check that your installation is correct by running `node --version` and `npm --version`.
+You can check that your installation is correct by running `node --version`.
 ReSEval uses Node.js version 17.4.0 and is not guaranteed to work on all versions.
 If needed, Linux and OS X users can use `n` to change their version of Node.js, and Windows users can use [NVM for Windows](https://github.com/coreybutler/nvm-windows).

 ```
 # Linux or OS X